Beer's law

 \[K = l_d/\max{(\cos{(\theta_s)}, \epsilon)}\]

-so that at night, when 3π/2 > $θ_s$ > π/2, $K$ is large (lots of extinction) and non-negative.
+where $l_d$ is the leaf distribution factor, and where the denominator is structured so that at night, when 3π/2 > $θ_s$ > π/2, $K$ is large (lots of extinction) and non-negative.
 The small value ε prevents dividing by zero.

-The model has the following parameters:
+The model has the following variables:

 OutputSymbolUnitRange